-This program is not for all juveniles.
-It is geared toward those who have begun a negative lifestyle or are on the verge of heading down the wrong path, such as alcohol, drugs, gangs and violence.
+This program is not designed for all juveniles.
+It is geared toward those who have begun to engage in negative behaviors and/or attitudes, or are heading down a path of alcohol, drugs, gangs or violence.

-Provide partnership with law enforcement, the community and schools.
+• Provide collaboration between law enforcement, the community and schools

 • Increase understanding and awareness of the criminal justice system

 • Emphasize the legal consequences of violating the law